realslacker/cDhcpServerOption119/README.md

 # xDhcpServerOption119
-This DSC resource helps you to correctly configure DHCP option 119 on your Microsoft DHCP server.
+This DSC resource helps you to correctly configure DHCP option 119 on your Microsoft DHCP server following RFC1035.
 This module works best as an extension to [xDhcpServer](https://github.com/dsccommunity/xDhcpServer).

 ## Example